-PTU is recorded in the results of the year in which it is incurred and is presented in administration expenses line item in the consolidated statement of profit (loss) and other comprehensive income.
+PTU is recorded in the results of the year in which it is incurred and is presented in General and administrative expenses line item in the consolidated statement of profit (loss) and other comprehensive income.

-As result of the recent changes to the Income Tax Law and the Labor Law, as of September 30, 2021 and 2020, PTU is determined based on taxable income, according to Section I of Article 9 of the that Law and the Article 127 of the Labor Law.
+As result of the recent changes to the Income Tax Law and the Labor Law, as of December 31, 2022 and 2021, PTU is determined based on taxable income, according to Section I of Article 9 of the that Law and the Article 127 of the Labor Law.